Refer to the guide Setting up and getting started.

 Expected: There will be an error message stating incorrect command format and an example command will be shown in the status message.toggleMode

-Expected: Success message stating the mode has been changed and InsuraHub will be switched to the other mode upon the next launch.The email
+Expected: Success message stating the mode has been changed and InsuraHub will be switched to the other mode upon the next launch.The email parameter for adding a new client to InsuraHub currently only allows alphanumeric characters in the local-part for email addresses in the format local-part@domain.com

 The local-part will allow special characters which are commonly used in email addresses with the limitation of having no consecutive special characters together